loris-imageserver/loris/README.md

 IIIF 1.0 Compliance
 -------------------
-PatokaH aims to be [IIIF Level] [4] 1 compliant, with all of the Level 2 Region and Size parameters and features supported.
-The easiest way to understand the request syntax and features is to read the spec.
+PatokaH aims to be [IIIF Level] [4] 1 compliant, with all of the Level 2 Region, Size, and Rotation parameters and features supported.
+The easiest way to understand the request [URL syntax] [2] is to read the spec.

 There are some configuration options that could break compliance, (specifically, see use_415 and use_201 in `patokah.conf`)